 Why choose this course

-Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked 3rd in the Guardian University Guide 2019.
+Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked top ten in the Guardian University Guide 2023.

-The Department of Electrical and Electronic Engineering designs and builds innovative commercial satellites which are launched into orbit – having pioneered the small satellite industry nearly 40 years ago.
-This means that our BEng and MEng Electronic Engineering with Space Systems courses give you a unique opportunity to gain knowledge and experience from academics at the frontline of space engineering.
+This means our BEng and MEng Electronic Engineering with Space Systems courses give you a unique opportunity to learn from inspiring academics at the forefront of space engineering.